katydecorah/katydecorah.github.io/_posts/2013-11-11-tea-wine-and-mud-pond.md

 ## Wine

 My cousin Kaylee works at [Oliva Vineyards](http://olivavineyards.com/) in Fort Edward.
 We stopped in for a wine tasting after exploring Ballston Spa.
-We enjoyed six different wines and both bought a bottle of the *Pretty Filly Rose*.
+We enjoyed six different wines and both bought a bottle of the *Pretty Filly Ros&#233;* (the bottle included a little kit to make mulled wine).

 The vineyard is also home to thoroughbred horses.